opamp/MCSwitch/README.markdown

 	$ make

 ## Uninstall it
-Run uninstall.sh from your terminal.
+Run uninstall.sh on your terminal.

     $ ./uninstall.sh